 The company was founded by Kyle Robertson, who previously founded Cerebral, the telehealth mental health startup that reached a $4.8 billion valuation before Robertson's departure in 2022.
 That departure followed DEA investigations into overprescribing controlled substances and a separate FTC complaint that led to a $7 million settlement.
 Robertson launched Zealthy in late 2022 while the Cerebral FTC proceedings were still active.

 Zealthy operates through a membership model.
 You pay $135 per month for platform access and provider consultations.
 Medication costs are separate.
-The corporate entity is Zealthy Inc. (formally renamed to Gronk Inc. in January 2023) with an affiliated medical corporation, Bruno Health P.A.
+The corporate structure has shifted several times: Zealthy Inc. was formally renamed to Gronk Inc. in January 2023.
+The company currently operates under FitRx LLC (doing business as Zealthy), with an affiliated medical corporation, Bruno Health P.A.
+BBB records also list AM Rx and RoenRX as alternate business names.
 The medical director is Dr. German Echeverry.

 Zealthy partners with NABP-accredited, LegitScript-certified pharmacies that use FDA-registered manufacturers for compounded medications.
 The medications contain the same active ingredients found in brand-name semaglutide (Ozempic, Wegovy) and tirzepatide (Mounjaro, Zepbound).